VoIP can help small businesses run a successful telesales campaign by using the same advanced calling features found in enterprise systems.

-Supervisors can use the recordings to check that agents are providing customers and prospects with accurate information, presenting the full benefits of the product or service, and handling any questions accurately and efficiently.
+Supervisors can use the recordings to check that agents provide customers and prospects with accurate information, present the full benefits of the product or service, and handle questions accurately and efficiently.

-If the analysis highlights any individual or team problems, supervisors can develop training programs to resolve issues.
-The recordings are also important if you need to resolve a dispute with a contact.
+If the analysis highlights individual or team problems, supervisors can develop training programs to resolve issues.
+The recordings are also important if you must resolve a dispute with a contact.

 Call recording is essential to maintain compliance.
 Supervisors must check calls to ensure agents are not providing inaccurate or misleading information to customers and prospects.
 In addition, if your company is subject to industry regulations, you may need to keep recordings of all calls as evidence of compliance.

 These metrics help supervisors monitor productivity as well as performance.
-They can identify agents who are taking too long on calls or not completing their target number of calls.
+They can identify agents taking too long on calls or not completing their target number of calls.

 Metrics also indicate how well the team is performing against targets.
 Under-achievement may indicate a need for retraining or additional resources.

 By integrating analytics programs with VoIP, you can measure the effectiveness of your campaign.
 The metrics may come from other sources, such as sales records, but by integrating them with call records, you can measure direct or indirect results.

 Depending on your program objectives, you may want to measure factors such as turnover increase resulting from the campaign, the number of new customers, increased sales to existing customers, or the number of follow-up appointments set.